lukaspetersson/ye_tools_blog/content/blog/5_ml_lstm/lstm.md

 ![Notes](./images/lstm_notes.png)
 `audio: ./lstm_output.mp4`

 This time we cannot complain about the model architecture.
 People have successfully trained LSTMs to generate much better melodies than this.
 One potential issue could be our data representation.
 While the format makes intuitive sense, at least to me, we have not made a proper analysis.
-However, I think the main issue is that the model has been trained with too few parameters and not enough data.
-We used 1 lstm layer of size 20 and trained on 500 songs, in contrast [Performance RNN](https://magenta.tensorflow.org/performance-rnn) by Magenta uses 3 layers of size 512 and trains on 1400 songs with additional augmentation to obtain many more data points.
-Unfortunately, my computer would not be able to train with those numbers in a reasonable time.
+At first I thought that the main issue was that the model has been trained with too few parameters and not enough data.
+I used 1 lstm layer of size 20 and trained on 500 songs, in contrast [Performance RNN](https://magenta.tensorflow.org/performance-rnn) by Magenta uses 3 layers of size 512 and trains on 1400 songs with additional augmentation to obtain many more data points.
+However, I obtain the same results even with more parameters.

+> To be continued.

 ### Learning resources:
 https://www.youtube.com/playlist?list=PL-wATfeyAMNr0KMutwtbeDCmpwvtul-Xz